 Anyone who had a severe allergic reaction (e.g., anaphylaxis) following the first dose of MMR should not receive a second dose.
-Anyone knowing they are allergic to an MMR component (e.g., gelatin, neomycin in MMRII) should not receive this vaccine.
+Anyone who had a severe allergic reaction to an MMR component (e.g., gelatin, neomycin in MMR II [Merck] brand) should not receive a vaccine containing that component.